 Since November 2003, Community Healthcare of Texas has been accredited for quality home and community care by the Community Health Accreditation Program, Inc. (CHAP).
 CHAP sets the highest standards for community and home-based health services and products.
 The CHAP seal of approval assures consumers that accredited programs have gone beyond the minimum quality levels and have met the industry’s highest nationally recognized standards of excellence.
 The federal government recognizes CHAP accredited organizations as certified to provide care to Medicare patients.

-Community Healthcare of Texas is a 501(c)(3) non-profit organization and is a member of the Texas Non-Profit Hospice Alliance.
+Community Healthcare of Texas is a 501(c)(3) non-profit organization and is a Texas Non-Profit Hospice Alliance member.